IshmaelRogers/RobotKinematics/README.md

 That same point on a plane needs two coordniates to describe its motion (x,y)

-Two points connect by a stiff rod needs 3 variables to describe it's position in space. (x, y, angle).
+Two points connected by a stiff rod needs 3 variables to describe it's position in space.

+(x, y, angle)

 ## Two DoF Arm

 ![alt text][image1]

-A system of two points can be constrained down to just one degree of freedom by connecting the points with a rod and anchoring the system at one end.
+Consider a system of two points, this system can be constrained down to just one degree of freedom by connecting the points with a rod and anchoring the system at one end.

+Adding a 3rd point, would introduce a 2nd DoF system;

+![alt text][image3]

-If we add another (3rd point), we introduce a 2nd DoF, effectively creating a system of points that ressembles a robotic arm.
+Creating a system of points that ressembles a robotic arm.

 Fixing p0 to the origin of the coordinate frame and specifying the length of each link introduced constraints to the robot.

-Two additional parameters are need to completely describe the configuration of the system
+From here only 2 additional parameters are need to completely describe the configuration of the system

 0. Joint angle 1
 1. Joint angle 2

-![alt text][image3]

 # Excersie